Skip to main content

 Long contextEstimated token count exceeds model limitmax_input_tokens (with 10% safety buffer)

 This always runs first.
-If a keyword rule matches but the target model can't handle the request (e.g., the prompt says "python" but includes an image, and the coding model doesn't support vision), that rule is skipped.
+If a rule matches but its target model can't handle the request (e.g., the prompt looks like a coding task but includes an image, and the coding model doesn't support vision), that rule is skipped.

 3. Default model